 Mr. Gabe Kotter was unconventional but well-intentioned, returning to his alma mater to teach these misfits.
-Played by Gabe Kaplan, who also co-created the show, he delicately balanced the line of beautiful comedy, while tackling current topics such as drug abuse, teen pregnancy, and gang violence.
-Kaplan had aspirations of becoming a Professional Baseball Player but after becoming a bellhop instead, he started perfecting a stand-up act.
-He was quite good too, and touring led to 5 appearances on Johnny Carson!
+Played by Gabe Kaplan, who also co-created the show, he delicately balanced the line of beautiful comedy while tackling current topics such as drug abuse, teen pregnancy, and gang violence.
+Kaplan had aspirations of becoming a professional Baseball Player, but after becoming a bellhop instead, he started perfecting a stand-up act.
+He was quite good, too, and touring led to five appearances on Johnny Carson’s The Tonight Show!
 He then recorded his comedy album Holes and Mello-Rolls, which included long routines about his high school days, those same ideas directly influencing the creation of Kotter.

-His career is essentially Kotter, a series intended to piggyback off Kotter’s success, 1981’s Lewis & Clark, was canceled by NBC after just 8 episodes.
+His career is essentially Kotter; a series intended to piggyback off Kaplan’s success is1981’s Lewis & Clark, which was canceled by NBC after just eight episodes.
 He did get to play Groucho Marx in a 1982 TV movie thanks to his known great impression, and Groucho himself was in line to make a cameo on Kotter in Season 2, but after arriving on set he was deemed too weak to perform.
-In the mid-80s he took a break from acting and started high-stakes poker.
+In the mid-80s Kaplan took a break from acting and started high-stakes poker.
 He would even become a commentator for poker tournaments and the series High Stakes Poker on GSN.

-Today at 75 years old, Kaplan is a champion poker player, stand-up comedian, and author, including a 2007 book about absurd email claims by Kaplan, including one stating that he’s slept with more women than Wilt Chamberlain.
+Today at 77 years old, Kaplan is a champion poker player, stand-up comedian, and author, including a 2007 book about absurd email claims by Kaplan, among them one stating that he’s slept with more women than Wilt Chamberlain.
 Jury’s still out on that one.

 2. John Travolta (Vinnie Barbarino)

 Vinnie Barbarino with his feathered hair was one of the biggest heartthrobs of the ‘70s.
-Cocky, funny, with loads of insults up his sleeve, Vinnie was the leader of the Sweathogs, who coined a legendary catchphrase, you know the one.
+Cocky, funny, with loads of insults up his sleeve, Vinnie was the leader of the Sweathogs, who coined a legendary catchphrase, “Up your nose with a rubber hose!”
 Mama Travolta didn’t want him to take the role, fearing a career typecast at so young.
-Travolta stated, quote- “She was saving my reputation because she didn’t think I’d ever become famous playing a dumb New York character!”
+Travolta stated, “She was saving my reputation because she didn’t think I’d ever become famous playing a dumb New York character!”

 During his Kotter tenure, I think a role people often forget is his part in the ultimate chaos that unravels in 1976’s Carrie.
-A year after he became was world-famous, strutting his stuff in Saturday Night Fever.
-Then it was time to enter legendary status as bad-boy T-Bird Danny Zuko.
-And we have two awesome Grease videos for you to check out if you love Rydell High!
+A year later he became world-famous, strutting his stuff in Saturday Night Fever.
+Then it was time to enter legendary status as bad-boy T-Bird Danny Zuko, in Grease.
 Travolta did all this while still on Kotter.
-This of course prompted the early exit for much of Season 4.
+This of course prompted his early exit for much of Season 4.

-He was a movie star.
-A personal favorite of mine is 1994’s Pulp Fiction.
-He and Sam Jackson were the best duo of the 90s.
+He truly was a movie star.
+A personal favorite is 1994’s Pulp Fiction, where he and Sam Jackson were the best duo of the 90s.
 Name a better one in the comments if you got it.
-His last film role was in 2019 and a wacky one, written and directed by Limp Bizkit frontman Fred Durst, titled The Fanatic, about an autistic man obsessed with meeting his favorite actor.
+In 2019 he played a wacky role, written and directed by Limp Bizkit frontman Fred Durst, titled The Fanatic, about an autistic man obsessed with meeting his favorite actor.
+That same year he appeared in Trading Paint and The Poison Rose.
 Sadly, 2020 brought tragedy for John, as his wife actress Kelly Preston lost her fight to breast cancer.

 3. Marcia Strassman (Julie Kotter)

 Farrah would book Charlie’s Angels the following year.
-Check out our in-depth video about the angels to find out more!
 In 1989, Marcia reached a whole new generation, playing the mom in Honey I Shrunk the Kids!
 She reprised that role for the 1991 sequel and she really was terrific in those family films.
 One of her last notable roles was in the TV spin-off series Tremors, in 2003.
-In 2007, Marcia was diagnosed with advanced breast cancer which she fought for 7 years until she passed away at 66 years old.
+In 2007, Marcia was diagnosed with advanced breast cancer, which she fought for seven years until she passed away at 66 years old.

 4. Robert Hegyes (Juan Epstein)

 Juan Epstein is a fiercely proud, and usually hot-headed Puerto Rican.
 He’s also one of the toughest kids at Buchanan High despite being pretty short.
-He would then become one of the show’s directors at just 25 years old.
-A decade after Kotter, Hegyes was now living in LA and finally booked another series regular gig as undercover detective “Manny Esposito” in Cagney & Lacey.
+The man who brought him to life, Robert Hegyes, would also become one of the show’s directors at just 25 years old.
+A decade after Kotter, Hegyes was living in LA and finally booked another series regular gig as undercover detective “Manny Esposito” in Cagney & Lacey.

 By the 2000s, he was back living in his home state of New Jersey and teaching at his alma mater, Rowan University.
 Fun fact, Hegyes was cousins with famous rock star Jon Bon Jovi.
 Sadly at just 60 years old, he died from a sudden heart attack, but the world will forever remember the guy with excuse notes for every situation.